working-group-two/engineering-blog/pages/blog/_posts/2020-02-20-Extending-Kubernetes-Static-IP-Routing.md

 *[Operator sdk capabilities][1]*

 As we didn't want to be limited by our choice later on and wanted to expose metrics from our operator, we chose to implement our operator in golang.
-We will be using the operator-sdk in the version 0.12 for this.
+We will be using the operator-sdk version 0.12 for this.

 ### What we want to do
 Looking at the problem again, we need some way to make sure that a node that runs a specific pod, needs to